 Seat to canopy height: 26″

 Rear wheels: 10″

 Overall length: 42″

 Overall width: 24″

-Britax provides only 2-year warranty from the original date of purchase and you have to be an original owner.
-Here is more information on the warranty.
+Britax provides only a 2-year warranty from the original date of purchase and you have to be an original owner.

 The Britax B-Free is available in three beautiful colors: forest, midnight, and pewter.
 All strollers come with a black frame.

 The B-Free can be purchased by itself for around $359 or as a travel system with a B-Safe infant car seat for around $605.
 It comes with the car seat adapters.